obinnafranklinduru/blogging-platform-api/README.md

 8. Deployment

-   To deploy the API to a production environment, you can use platforms like Heroku, AWS, or Azure.
+   To deploy the API to a production environment, you can use platforms like Cyclic, Heroku, AWS, or Azure.
 Make sure to configure the necessary environment variables and adjust any security settings as needed.

 9. Contributing

 Contributions to the project are welcome!
 If you find any issues or would like to suggest improvements, please open an issue or submit a pull request.

 10. License

-    This project is licensed under the [MIT License](LICENSE)
+    This project is licensed under the [MIT License](https://opensource.org/license/mit/)